Kaj Aage Gunnar Strand: Claim of extrasolar planets

 Strand is also known for his 1942 and 1957 claims of a planetary system around the nearby star 61 Cygni while working under the direction of Peter van de Kamp at the Sproul Observatory.
 These claims were later refuted by Wulff Heintz, also of the Sproul Observatory.

 Honors and awards

 Strand was awarded the Guggenheim Fellowship in 1946.

 The main-belt asteroid, 3236 Strand (1982 BH1), is named for him.
 It was discovered on January 24, 1982, by E. Bowell at Lowell Observatory, Anderson Mesa Station in Flagstaff, Arizona.

-Later life and death
+Personal life and death

 He died October 31, 2000, in Washington, D.C. at the age of 93.